mongodb/specifications/source/transactions/tests/README.rst

   - ``skipReason``: Optional, string describing why this test should be skipped.

-  - ``clientOptions``: Optional, parameters to pass to MongoClient():

   - ``useMultipleMongoses``: Optional, boolean.
 If true and this test is running against a sharded cluster, intialize the MongoClient for this test with multiple mongos seed addresses.

+  - ``clientOptions``: Optional, parameters to pass to MongoClient().

   - ``failPoint``: Optional, a server failpoint to enable expressed as the configureFailPoint command to run on the admin database.